+- panic;

-- panic: - allow their shock or distaste to show;
+- allow their shock or distaste to show;

 - probe for more information than is offered, ie explicit details or ask leading questions, eg "Did Jim/Jenny hit you?";

 - speculate or make assumptions;

 - make negative comments about the alleged abuser;

 - approach the alleged abuser;

 - make promises or agree to keep secrets.

 N.B.
-It may not be that all young people and are able to express themselves verbally.
+It may not be that all children and young people are able to express themselves verbally.
 Communication difficulties may mean that it is hard for them to complain or be understood.
 Sometimes it is difficult to distinguish the signs of abuse from the symptoms of some disabilities or conditions, in relation to the nature of an individual's impairment.
-However, where there are concerns about the safety of a young person record what has been observed in detail and follow the procedures to report these concerns.
+However, where there are concerns about the safety of a child or young person, record what has been observed in detail and follow the procedures to report these concerns.

-5.18.3.
-Procedures to be Followed on Receipt of a Disclosure, Allegation or Suspicion of Abuse or Poor Practice (please also see flow chart)
+5.20.3 Procedures to be Followed on Receipt of a Disclosure, Allegation or Suspicion of Abuse or Poor Practice (please also see flow chart)